Germ 6-14 days

-HEIRLOOM prior to 1936 According to the 1936 James Vick catalog, "many of our customers who do not care much for carrots are enthusiastic about Tendersweet.
-The roots are long, tapering down to a blunt end and are reddish orange in color, and very uniform in size and shape.
-Popular with market growers because of the attractive bunch it makes".
+According to the 1936 James Vick catalog, “Many of our customers who do not care much for carrots are enthusiastic about Tendersweet.
+Roots are long, tapering down to a blunt end and are reddish orange in color, and very uniform in size and shape.
+Popular with market growers because of the attractive bunch it makes.”
 300 seeds

 Outdoors- Early spring, a few weeks before last frost until mid summer.
 Sow lightly, 1/4” deep, with soil temperature 50-80 degrees.
 The cooler the soil the longer it takes for germination, up to 3 weeks.
 The soil moisture should be maintained regularly until germination.
 Thin to 1-3” apart.